aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to PPS or Online App" h2="Export DOTX to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Office Open XML format used for creating and sharing documents.
+It is a template file format that is used to create documents with a consistent look and feel.
+However, the DOTX format is not supported by all applications, and so it may be necessary to convert it to a different format.
+One such format is the PPS format, which is a presentation format used by Microsoft PowerPoint.

+<h2>How Aspose.Total helps for dotx to pps conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to PPS conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTX to PPS.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPS file.
+This process allows users to quickly and easily convert DOTX files to PPS files without having to manually convert the files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}